 Margaret Sloan-Hunter (left)

 Margaret Sloan-Hunter was born on this date in 1947.
 She was a Black lesbian, writer, publisher, feminist, and civil rights activist.

 She was born in Chattanooga, TN., and grew up in Chicago.
-She was 14 years old when she joined the Congress of Racial Equality (CORE), a group that worked on poverty and urban issues on behalf of the Black community in Chicago.
-She organized tenants’ unions, rent strikes, and campaigned against the lead poisoning plaguing housing on the West Side, all before she was even old enough to vote.
+She was 14 years old when she joined the Congress of Racial Equality (CORE), a group that worked on poverty and urban issues for the Black community in Chicago.
+She organized tenants’ unions and rent strikes and campaigned against the lead poisoning plaguing housing on the West Side, all before she was even old enough to vote.

 In high school, she won awards for public speaking, and at 17, she founded the Junior Catholic Inter-Racial Council, a group of inner-city and suburban students who worked together against racism.
 That group talked about problems with racism and worked on racial problems.
 She attended Chicago City College and Malcolm X College, majoring in speech, and earned her bachelor's degree in Women's Studies at Antioch University in San Francisco.
 In the summer of 1966, she participated in the open housing marches in Chicago with Martin Luther King, Jr., and the Southern Christian Leadership Conference (SCLC).
 She later worked as a coordinator of a Hunger Task Force at Operation Breadbasket with the Rev. Jesse Jackson.

 Two years later, she and her daughter moved to California, where they established the Women's Foundation.
 She and her daughter, who friends say was also her best friend, worked as organizers with the Feminist School for Girls and Berkeley Women's Center.
 Through her generally outgoing personality, Sloan-Hunter kept friends she had made back in kindergarten.
 One friend, Karen Thompson, said in the 12 years she knew Sloan-Hunter, she quickly grew to love a friend who loved her back in such a singular way.